sabuhibrahim/react-memory-game/README.md

 # React Memory Game

 This is a simple Memory Game build on React.
 There are 5 levels from easy to hard.
 Also, it contains attempt logic.
+If you finish all level then you can reset to level 1.
+It stores current level on Local Storage so you can clear Local Storage to reset game.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).